mjuniper/ambitious-arcgis-app-2018/workshop/3-addons.md

 - the nav menu items are hidden
 - we can't get back to the home page

-We'll need to add bootstrap's button to hide/show the collapsible nav bar.
+We'll need to add bootstrap's button to toggle the collapsible nav bar.

 The easiest way is to use http://www.ember-bootstrap.com/, which is an ember implementation of most Bootstrap components.